microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 You should now have a `HoloToolkit` menu item.

+Since HoloToolkit uses "unsafe" code you need to tell Unity to compile with the unsafe flag.
+To do this add a file `Assets/smcs.rsp` with the contents `-unsafe`.

 # Preparing a Scene for Holographic Content

 Add the `Main Camera.prefab` and remove the default camera (this